AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-19-semantic-html-accessibility.md

 {% include img.html src: "google.png", alt: "Inspecting the Google search results page" %}

+{% aside %}
-> Note: Google has hidden elements that provide accessibility guidance to users with screen readers and other assistive technologies, so this "violation" isn't really a big deal.
+  **Note**: Google has hidden elements that provide accessibility guidance to users with screen readers and other assistive technologies, so this "violation" isn't really a big deal.
 That may apply to some of the other sites and apps, too, though I haven't tested them.
+{% endaside %}

 Twitter uses divs for replies: